 I have theories as to why I am this way (attracted to, rather than repelled by), but I’ll leave those for another time…

-Luckily, the 1980 classic Altered States‘ trailer is quite adequate in portraying the horror common in media depictions:
+Luckily, the 1980 classic Altered States‘ trailer4The depiction in Fringe was at least in part inspired by Altered States portrayal. is quite adequate in portraying the horror common in media depictions:

 But what is it like to actually be in a sensory deprivation chamber?

 I went to a stand-alone (no other services like massage, facials, etc. offered) in Kearny (northern) NJ called Serene Dreams.
 It wasn’t a big building and (I think) there were two entrance doors.
 I tried the first, I have no idea what the second led to.
 This brought me into their waiting/reception area.
 It was cramped – a single couch and two bar chairs provided the seating.
 I was handed a small stack of papers to read and sign.
 The papers were the usual disclaimers regarding liability for bodily harm but they also included the somewhat unusual disclaimer for psychological injury.